 - Road deaths of children under seven have plummeted: in 2012, only one was killed, compared with 58 in 1970.

-In 2015, Edmonton became the first Canadian city to adopt Vision Zero, and between 2006 and 2018, traffic-related injuries and fatalities dropped by 50 per cent and serious injuries dropped by 32 per cent, as reported by The City of Edmonton.
+In 2015, Edmonton became the first Canadian city to adopt Vision Zero.
+Between 2006 and 2018, traffic-related injuries and fatalities dropped by 50 per cent and serious injuries dropped by 32 per cent, as reported by The City of Edmonton.

 The Vision Zero difference